wchliao/multi-task-nas/README.md

 Arguments:

  * `--controller`: A flag used to decide whether to train a RL controller or not.
 If true, train a RL controller.
 Otherwise, random search a best model.
- * `--type`: (default: `3`)
+ * `--type`: (default: `4`)
    * `1`: Train a NAS agent for task *i* model.
-   * `2`: Train a NAS agent for multi-task model using search space without share.
+   * `2`: Train a NAS agent for multi-task model using search space without shared components.
+   * `3`: Train a NAS agent for multi-task model using search space with only shared components.
-   * `3`: Train a NAS agent for multi-task model using full search space.
+   * `4`: Train a NAS agent for multi-task model using full search space.
-   * `4`: Train a NAS agent for multi-task model using controller that can control whether to share a layer among all tasks or not.
+   * `5`: Train a NAS agent for multi-task model using controller that can control whether to share a layer among all tasks or not.
-   * `5`: Train a NAS agent for multi-task model using controller that can control whether to share a layer among some tasks or not.
+   * `6`: Train a NAS agent for multi-task model using controller that can control whether to share a layer among some tasks or not.
  * `--data`: (default: `1`)
    * `1`: CIFAR-100
  * `--task`: Task ID (for type `1`) (default: None)